overdraft coverage options:

 - If you debit card is suspended, you will be unable to use your debit card(s) for purchases or to access your account(s) associated with the debit card(s) at the ATM while your debit card is suspended.
 If you use your debit card for recurring payments, e.g., utilities, you are responsible to make other arrangements for your recurring debit payment(s).

-- Overdraft Privilege limit in the amounts of $500 may be granted to eligible consumer checking accounts opened at least 60 days in good standing with no overdraft activity and a $500 aggregate deposit per statement cycle.
+- Overdraft Privilege limit in the amounts of $500 may be granted to eligible consumer checking accounts opened at least 60 business days in good standing with no overdraft activity and a $500 aggregate deposit per statement cycle.

-- An Overdraft Privilege limit of $1,000 will be granted to eligible Business Checking accounts opened at least 60 days in good standing with no overdraft activity and a $500 aggregate deposit per statement cycle.
+- An Overdraft Privilege limit of $1,000 will be granted to eligible Business Checking accounts opened at least 60 business days in good standing with no overdraft activity and a $500 aggregate deposit per statement cycle.

 - Overdraft Privilege is not a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.